LEARNAcademy/syllabus/tools_and_resources/assessments.md

 - `git commit -m "useful information here"`
 - `git push origin <branch-name>`

+## Troubleshooting
+- In Cloud9 if you are getting a weird error as you are trying to run node, double check that you are in the right directory: $ pwd
+- Did you save?
+- Git add/commit/push happens in the terminal, creating a PR happens in the browser on GitHub
+- Did you fully and properly read the instructions?

 ## Detailed Process

 #### GitHub Classroom
 - The instructors will send a link via Slack to your assessment in GitHub Classroom
+- GitHub Classroom is a tool that allows each student to create their own repository
 - Click on the link and accept the assignment and GitHub Classroom will create a repository in your cohort's organization
 - Click the link to see your repository
 - Click the green button `Clone or download`